-- ⇒ CATEGORY A: Person on a platform who HAS NOT BEEN within a range of 1.5 meters of a person in Category C or D: normal operations. - ⇒ CATEGORY B: Person on a platform with a COVID-19 suspect (Category C or D) who HAS BEEN within a range of 1.5 meters of the COVID-19 suspect and who has no symptoms. - ⇒ CATEGORY C: Patient who is, according to the back-up doctor, COVID-19 suspect but not in critical state and able to travel without medical assistance. - ⇒ CATEGORY D: Patient who, according to the back-up doctor, needs medical assistance and should not travel alone.
+- ⇒ CATEGORY A: Person on a platform who HAS NOT BEEN within a range of 1.5 meters of a person in Category C or D: normal operations. - ⇒ CATEGORY B: Person on a platform with a COVID-19 suspect (Category C or D) who, or person who has been in contact with a COVID-19 suspected person onshore who: - has been longer than 15 minutes within a range of 1.5 meters of the COVID-19 suspect 48 hours before the covid-19 suspect started to develop symptoms - If there was a high risk contamination situation shorter than 15 minutes in 48 hours before the covid-19 suspect started to develop symptoms (for example: coughing in the face or direct physical contact) - ⇒ CATEGORY C: Patient who is, according to the back-up doctor, COVID-19 suspect but not in critical state and able to travel without medical assistance. - ⇒ CATEGORY D: Patient who, according to the back-up doctor, needs medical assistance and should not travel alone.
 Only SAR can transport.